Jump To the Part You Need

 If China wants to continue economic growth, the biggest concern is rural infrastructure.
 Major cities are receiving the spotlight, and most infrastructure projects are within the major metropolitan areas.
 However, just shy of 50% of all Chinese citizens are outside of cities.
 To unlock their potential, it may be worthwhile to invest more to connect these areas and help stimulate economic output.
 Furthermore, high quality infrastructure investment needs to become a larger priority.
 Poorly planned projects which exceed cost-estimates and become under-utilized will be large unwanted expenses detrimental to economic growth.

 China’s economical situation is slightly precarious.
 The declining growth rate seen over the last several years caused concern for many economists.
 In recent months, positive news regarding China’s economy suggests the start of economic stabilization.
-Some threats can be seen from the outside, and, if known, an action plan can be created, though the most concerning threats are those that aren’t initially obvious.
+Some threats can be seen from the outside, and, if known, an action or business plan can be created, though the most concerning threats are those that aren’t initially obvious.
 China has shown that it can manage its economy successfully, but nothing has been too serious of a disruption yet.